dhantha/Genomics-Project-Scripts/README.md

 ```
 kneaddata --input pair1.fastq --input pair2.fastq -db $DATABASE --output $OUT
 ```
 kneaddata can be run using multiple databases.
-For help use and refer the kneaddata_submitter.sh to submit jobs
+For help use

 ```
 kneaddata --help
 ``
+refer the kneaddata_submitter.sh to submit jobs

 ## Create a Database

 Use the bowtie2-build to create a custom database.
 By creating a custom database allows to filter contaminant sequence properly from the data.
 Reference genomes to build the custom databse can be downloaded from the NCBI or other source

 ```
 bowtie2-build /path/to/input.fasta -o /path/to/output/db
 ```